JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - CEO of *ARK Invest*; focused on AI, genomics, and disruptive tech.
 - **Successes:** 2020 surge (+150% ARKK).
 - **Failures:** 2021–23 drawdown over 70%.
-- **Takeaway:** Vision creates alpha — but concentration magnifies pain.
+- **Takeaway:** Vision creates alpha, but concentration magnifies pain.

 **My take:**
 I respect these thinkers in different ways, but don't always agree on their methods and advice.
 They do remind us that progress requires vision — but also that portfolio sizing and humility matter just as much as genius.